-The Master of Science in information technology with a project management specialization at University of Maryland Global Campus allows you to gain advanced IT management skills while building expertise for project management certification.
+The project management specialization allows you to gain advanced IT management skills while building expertise for project management certification.
 Your specialization courses include project risk management, project procurement management, and advanced project methods, while your core IT courses give you the tools you need to take on leadership roles in today's technology-based work environments.

 About the Information Technology Master's Degree with Project Management Specialization